TheGoodlike13/sahyun_bot/README.md

 Secret = client secret for accessing twitch API

+#### [users]

+CacheFollows = amount of seconds to cache a live follower rank, defaults to 300;
+any positive value is allowed

+CacheViewers = amount of seconds to cache a live follower rank, defaults to 5;
+any positive value is allowed

 #### [elastic]

 Host = host used by elasticsearch client; defaults to localhost; localhost is also used for tests